Our List of the Top 8 APM Tools for 2026

 • May require a steep learning curve for new users

-• The amount of features can be overwhelming for small teams
+• The number of features can be overwhelming for small teams

 Pricing

-Paid plans start at $0.08 per hour for full-stack monitoring.
-A free trial is available for new users.
+Paid plans start at approximately $0.01 per memory-GiB-hour for full-stack monitoring.

 2. New Relic